dbenn/cgp/README.md

 The name "pCG" is symbolic of a process operating upon a CG.

-Go to http://www.adelaide.net.au/~dbenn/Masters/ for the context of this language which is the outcome of my coursework Masters thesis at the University of South Australia under the supervision of Dan Corbett.
+Go to http://www.users.on.net/~dbenn/Masters/iccs2001/ for the context of this language which is the outcome of my coursework Masters thesis at the University of South Australia under the supervision of Dan Corbett.

-Please send all comments and questions to me at djbenn@ozemail.com.au or david_benn@asclink.net.au
+Please send all comments and questions to me at dbenn@computer.org

 Installation
 ------------
-By reading this file, you've completed the most important step: unzipping the archive with a WinZip or zip utility.
+By reading this file, you've completed the most important step: unzipping the archive.

 The distribution comes with pre-built Java code (in the lib directory) and invocation scripts for Unix and Windows: pCG and pCG.bat respectively.
 Change